pkp/ojs-user-guide/en/editorial-workflow/submission.md

 ## <a name="editorial-actions"></a>Editorial Actions

-### Send to Internal Review
+### Send to Review

-Send the submission on to the [Internal Review stage](review.md), where it will be reviewed by other editors.
+Send the submission on to the [Review stage](review.md), where it will be reviewed by peer reviewers.

-### Send to External Review

-Send the submission on to the [External Review stage](review.md) if you'd like to skip an Internal Review and move straight to peer review.

 ### Send to Copyediting